 ACC 3103 Intermediate Accounting I Intermediate accounting theory for the balance sheet accounts covering plant and equipment, intangible assets, long-term liabilities, and capital accounts.
-Also, the structure

-- and principles followed in preparing the income statement and statement of changes in financial position.
-Prerequisite: ACC 2013, Principles of Accounting II. - ACC 3113 Governmental Accounting A consideration of the basic procedures underlying the treatment of the public and government accounts and of the scope and nature of financial statements for governments, schools, and hospitals.
-Prerequisite: ACC 2013, Principles of Accounting II. - ACC 3133 Fundamentals of Federal Income Taxation A study of the concepts and definitions of Federal income taxation that apply to both individual income tax returns (including sole proprietorships) and tax returns for corporations, partnerships and trusts.
-Prerequisite: ACC 3103 Intermediate Accounting I. - ACC 3203 Intermediate Accounting II A continuation of Intermediate Accounting I. A study of intangible assets, deferred charges, long-term debt, capital stock, retained earnings, statement of change in financial position, leases, price level and fair-value accounting, and analysis of financial position.
-Prerequisite: ACC 3103, Intermediate Accounting I. - ACC 3213 Cost Accounting A study of the elements of production under the job cost, process cost, and standard cost systems; inventory of materials; payrolls and taxes; budgets; wage plans; and other related topics.
-Prerequisite: ACC 3103, Intermediate Accounting I. - ACC 4013 Accounting Information Systems A study of selected topics within the accounting discipline that relate to the impact of advances in information technology on the performance of accounting functions within an organization.
-The selected topics discuss how accountants can improve the design and functioning of an accounting information system so that it truly adds value to the organization.
-Prerequisite: ACC 3203, Intermediate Accounting II. - ACC 4103 Advanced Accounting I A study of complex accounting theory and problems relating to partnerships, corporations, joint ventures, consignments, consolidations, and mergers.
-Prerequisite: ACC 3203, Intermediate Accounting II. - ACC 4113 Personal Income Tax Accounting A study of the Federal Income and Social Security taxes with emphasis on the determination of taxable income for individuals.
+Also, the structure and principles followed in preparing the income statement and statement of changes in financial position.
+Prerequisite: ACC 2013, Principles of Accounting II.

+ACC 3113 Governmental Accounting A consideration of the basic procedures underlying the treatment of the public and government accounts and of the scope and nature of financial statements for governments, schools, and hospitals.
+Prerequisite: ACC 2013, Principles of Accounting II.

+ACC 3133 Fundamentals of Federal Income Taxation A study of the concepts and definitions of Federal income taxation that apply to both individual income tax returns (including sole proprietorships) and tax returns for corporations, partnerships and trusts.
+Prerequisite: ACC 3103 Intermediate Accounting I.

+ACC 3203 Intermediate Accounting II A continuation of Intermediate Accounting I. A study of intangible assets, deferred charges, long-term debt, capital stock, retained earnings, statement of change in financial position, leases, price level and fair-value accounting, and analysis of financial position.
+Prerequisite: ACC 3103, Intermediate Accounting I.

+ACC 3213 Cost Accounting A study of the elements of production under the job cost, process cost, and standard cost systems; inventory of materials; payrolls and taxes; budgets; wage plans; and other related topics.
+Prerequisite: ACC 3103, Intermediate Accounting I.

+ACC 4033 Information Systems A study of concepts and issues relating to the design and implementation of information systems.
+Specific emphasis on management report format and content, data collection, accumulation, and storage techniques.
+Selected topics within the accounting discipline relative to the impact of advances in information technology on the performance of accounting functions within the organization are addressed.
+Prerequisite: MGT 2003, Survey of Management.

+ACC 4103 Advanced Accounting I A study of complex accounting theory and problems relating to partnerships, corporations, joint ventures, consignments, consolidations, and mergers.
+Prerequisite: ACC 3203, Intermediate Accounting II.

+ACC 4113 Personal Income Tax Accounting A study of the Federal Income and Social Security taxes with emphasis on the determination of taxable income for individuals.
 Special emphasis will be placed on preparing returns under Federal and Arkansas income tax statutes.
-Prerequisite: ACC 2013, Principles of Accounting II. - ACC 4123 Auditing This course is designed to be the culmination of the student's accounting studies.
+Prerequisite: ACC 2013, Principles of Accounting II.

+ACC 4123 Auditing This course is designed to be the culmination of the student's accounting studies.
 Through this capstone experience, students will complete a major auditing project and a comprehensive exam to demonstrate knowledge of the discipline.
 The course content is a study of audit procedure and techniques, working papers and audit reports, internal controls, auditing problems and opinions, legal responsibilities, and professional ethics in the accounting field.
-Prerequisites: Senior status, and Instructor and Division Chair permission. - ACC 4203 Advanced Accounting II A continuation of Advanced Accounting I with emphasis on parentsubsidiary relationships, consolidation financial statements, home-office and branch accounting, and international operations.
-Prerequisite: ACC 4103, Advanced Accounting I. - ACC 4213 Corporate Income Tax Accounting A study of Federal tax laws as applied to partnerships and corporations: gift taxes, estate taxes, and excise taxes.
-Prerequisite: ACC 2013, Principles of Accounting II. - ACC 4223 CPA Problems A review of problems relating to preparation for the CPA examination.
+Prerequisites: Senior status, and Instructor and Division Chair permission.

+ACC 4203 Advanced Accounting II A continuation of Advanced Accounting I with emphasis on parentsubsidiary relationships, consolidation financial statements, home-office and branch accounting, and international operations.
+Prerequisite: ACC 4103, Advanced Accounting I.

+ACC 4213 Corporate Income Tax Accounting A study of Federal tax laws as applied to partnerships and corporations: gift taxes, estate taxes, and excise taxes.
+Prerequisite: ACC 2013, Principles of Accounting II.

+ACC 4223 CPA Problems A review of problems relating to preparation for the CPA examination.
 Emphasis on all four examination parts: financial accounting and reporting, auditing and attestation, regulation, and business environment and concepts.
 Prerequisite: ACC 4103, Advanced Accounting I.